Chart Color Schemes

 Health performance in Renmark is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Renmark faces substantial health challenges, as indicated by AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Renmark faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both younger and older age groups exhibit high prevalence of common health conditions.

-Private health cover is very low, at approximately 47% of Renmark's total population (~2,300 people), compared to the national average of 55.7%.
-The most common medical conditions in Renmark are arthritis (10.6%) and mental health issues (9.0%), while 61.7% of residents claim to be completely clear of medical ailments, similar to the Rest of SA's 62.5%.
-Working-age population health is a notable challenge due to elevated chronic condition rates.
-Renmark has 28.7% of residents aged 65 and over (1,394 people), higher than the Rest of SA's 27.1%.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+Private health cover is low, with approximately 47% of Renmark's total population (~2,241 people) having it, compared to the national average of 55.7%.
+The most prevalent medical conditions are arthritis (10.6%) and mental health issues (9.0%).
+Meanwhile, 61.7% of residents claim to have no medical ailments, slightly lower than Regional SA's 62.5%.
+Working-age individuals in Renmark face notable health challenges due to elevated chronic condition rates.
+The area has a higher proportion of seniors aged 65 and over (28.2%, or 1,335 people) compared to Regional SA (27.1%).
+Health outcomes among seniors present some challenges but generally align with national rankings for the general population.

 Frequently Asked Questions - Health